Reed College

-Reed College is a private liberal arts college in Portland, Oregon.
-Founded in 1908, Reed is a residential college with a campus in the Eastmoreland neighborhood, with Tudor-Gothic style architecture, and a forested canyon nature preserve at its center.

-Referred to as one of "the most intellectual colleges in the country", Reed is known for its mandatory first-year humanities program, senior thesis, progressive politics, de-emphasis on grades, academic rigor, grade deflation, and unusually high proportion of graduates who go on to earn doctorates and other postgraduate degrees.
-The college has many prominent alumni, including over a hundred Fulbright Scholars, 67 Watson Fellows, and three Churchill Scholars.
-Its 32 Rhodes Scholars are the second-highest count for a liberal arts college.
-Reed is ranked fourth in the United States for all postsecondary institutions for the percentage of its graduates who go on to earn a Ph.D., after Caltech, Harvey Mudd, and Swarthmore College.
+Reed College is a private liberal arts college in Portland, Oregon, United States.
+Founded in 1908, Reed is a residential college with a campus in the Eastmoreland neighborhood, Tudor-Gothic style architecture, and a forested canyon nature preserve at its center.
+Reed alumni include 123 Fulbright Scholars, 73 Watson Fellows, and three Churchill Scholars.
+Its 32 Rhodes Scholars are the second-most for a liberal arts college.
+Reed is ranked fourth in the United States for the percentage of its graduates who earn a PhD.